signalogic/SigSRF_SDK/mediaTest_readme.md

 In this example, the test takes about 11.4 sec to encode and decode all 21 channels.
 Given the 30 sec duration of each audio channel, we can calculate a max single core capacity of around 55 channels of encode + decode to stay in real-time.
 On an Atom C2358 @ 2 GHz, the same command takes about 33 sec.
 Of course processing time varies depending on your system's core type and speed.

-To make the test longer, for example to allow htop inspection of core activity and memory usage, the input waveform file can be "wrapped" using the [-RN repeat command line argument](#user-content-commandlinerepeat), for example:
+To make the test longer, for example to allow htop inspection of core activity and memory usage, the input waveform file can be "wrapped" using the [-RN repeat command line option](#user-content-commandlinerepeat), for example:

     mediaTest -cx86 -itest_files/Nchan21.wav -oNchan21_evs.wav -Csession_config/evs_16kHz_13200bps_config -R11